What is a visual-spatial learner?

 Find your own words that represent your understanding of this.

 Children know the truth when they hear it.
 Remind them that school doesn’t need to be the only place where they learn (and therefore judge their ability to learn.)
-It may only take a few conversations to internalize this understanding, with the goal being for them to be able to understand themselves and when age-appropriate, to advocate for themselves.
+It may only take a few conversations with you for them to internalize this understanding, with the goal being for them to be able to understand themselves and when age-appropriate, to advocate for themselves.

 8) Help them find their people.